varigence/docs/bimlflex/metadata-editors/accelerator.md

 ## The Source and Target Model

+The Accelerator derives the initial model information from source metadata.
+Based on this, a modeler with enterprise knowledge translates the data and events into a source-system agnostic Data Vault model.

 Before considering the acceleration, it is important to have an understanding of the expected target model and how the data from the source model can be loaded into this target.
 The source model is defined by the source.
 In most cases, the source model is not directly transposable to the target Data Vault model, so some analysis and modeling is required.

+BimlFlex supports this through the [**Business Modeling**](xref:bimlflex-business-modeling) feature.
+This assists the modeler to define an initial model that is agnostic of the available data soruces.

 The technical implementation in the source is then tweaked to match the expected Data Vault model using either source metadata decoration or the staged query approach.

 ![Whiteboard Model -center -50%](images/bimlflex-app-accelerator-sample-whiteboard-model.png "Whiteboard Model")